-Let's open our Bibles then to the ninth chapter of Luke.
+Let's open our Bibles then to the 9th chapter of Luke.
 Before us in this brief text is an incredibly fascinating drama.
 The Word of God is filled and packed with so much that can instruct us and inform us, and sometimes huge categories of truth emerge from very, very small paragraphs.
 This is the case in Luke 9 verses 7 through 9, just three verses.
 Listen to them.

-"Now Herod the tetrarch had heard of all that was happening and he was greatly perplexed because it was said by some that John had risen from the dead and by some Elijah had appeared and by others that one of the prophets of old had risen again.
+"Now Herod the tetrarch heard of all that was happening and he was greatly perplexed because it was said by some that John had risen from the dead and by some that Elijah had appeared and by others that one of the prophets of old had risen again.
 And Herod said, 'I myself had John beheaded, but who is this man about whom I hear such things?'
 And he kept trying to see Him."

 Herod's question is without argument the most important question ever asked or answered.
 There is no greater question than the question, "Who is this man?"
 And there is no more important answer than the right answer to that question.

 We can't forget some months ago when ABC television did a special.
 Peter Jennings went on a search for the real Jesus.
-I suppose in a different medium but much like Albert Switzer's search for the historical Jesus decades ago.
+I suppose in a different medium but much like Albert Schweitzer's search for the historical Jesus decades ago.
 Ostensibly this was an effort to find out who this man is.
 Unfortunately he asked people who didn't know.
 They didn't know Jesus and they didn't know who He was.
 So certainly he never found the real Jesus, was unable to answer the question that Herod asked, "Who is this man?"
-And in the typical smug post-modern mentality of television, he was content with the search, even though it yielded no answer.
-And he offered it to America as a substantial way to deal with Jesus, just ask the question, don't expect the answer.
+And in the typical smug, post-modern mentality of television, he was content with the search, even though it yielded no answer.
+And he offered it to America as a substantial way to deal with Jesus: Just ask the question, don't expect the answer.

 Being confused about who Jesus is, is not new.
-In fact, in the text I just read you, we meet a first century Peter Jennings, a man named Herod who asked the right question...who is this man?
+In fact, in the text I just read you, we meet a first-century Peter Jennings, a man named Herod who asked the right question: Who is this man?
 Now that question is an important question to Luke.
 In fact, as you flow through the gospel of Luke, it's very apparent that he is endeavoring to answer that question.
 Let me show you what I mean.

 Go back to chapter 5, for a moment.
 By the way, before we come to this verse, I would remind you that the demons knew who He was.
 They continually confessed that He was the Holy One of God, the Son of God.
 It was the people who seemed unwilling to draw the obvious conclusions.
 But Luke makes much out of their questioning.
-In verse 21 of chapter 5, the scribes and the Pharisees, they began to reason saying, "Who is this man who speaks blasphemies...by their judgment...who forgives sins?"
+In verse 21 of chapter 5, the scribes and the Pharisees, they began to reason saying, "Who is this man who speaks blasphemies,” by their judgment “who forgives sins?"

-Over in chapter 7 and verse 20, it was actually the disciples of John the Baptist, the disciples of John the Baptist are approaching Christ through His disciples and they ask, "Are You the expected one, or do we look for someone else?"
-And the question is repeated from verse...in verse 19 and 20...who are You?
+Over in chapter 7 and verse 20, it was actually the disciples of John the Baptist.
+The disciples of John the Baptist are approaching Christ through His disciples and they ask, "Are You the expected one, or do we look for someone else?"
+And the question is repeated from verse...in verse 19 and 20.
+Who are You?
 Who is this man?

-In chapter 7 again, toward the end of the chapter, Jesus attended a dinner, a very important occasion held by a very important man by the name of Simon who was a Pharisee.
+In chapter 7 again, toward the end of the chapter, Jesus attended a dinner, a very important occasion held by a very important man by the name of Simon, who was a Pharisee.
 And the question comes in verse 49, "From those reclining at the table at the dinner who said to themselves, 'Who is this man?'"

 We find in chapter 9 where we are, down in verse 18, Jesus Himself asks the question, "Who do the multitudes say that I am?"
-And then in verse 20 He said to them, that is the Twelve, "But who do you say that I am?"
+And then in verse 20 He said to them, that is the twelve, "But who do you say that I am?"